0xelytsypperp/sc-discord-bot/README.md

-# 🤖 SC Discord Bot – Fullstack Control Center
+# 💎 SC Discord Bot – Fullstack Dashboard

-A powerful fullstack application that allows you to manage and interact with your Discord server using a web dashboard, FastAPI backend, and a feature-rich Discord bot.
+A full-featured, Tailwind-powered Discord bot dashboard that allows you to control and manage image, message, and reaction exports — directly via a modern web interface.

 ---